Changing Build Parameter Type and UI Appearance

 We recommend that you keep the unchecked value equal to the default value and specify a custom checked value.

 Depending on how the build is triggered, the checkbox behavior will be as follows:

-Check the Allow multiple box to enable multiple selection.
-In the Items field, specify a newline-separated list of items.
+To allow selection of multiple options, enable the Allow multiple option.
+In the Items field, specify a newline-separated list of items of the selector menu.
 Use the following syntax

 Manually Configuring Parameter Specification

-Alternatively, you can manually configure a specification using a specially formatted string with the syntax similar to the one used in service messages (
+You can also configure a parameter's specification manually — using a specially formatted string with the syntax similar to the one used in service messages (

 text label='some label' regex='some pattern'.